What is the Classical Acting Technique?

 Training as a classical actor is a rigorous and physically demanding process.
 Practitioners of the technique believe that in order for an actor to embody a character, they must have an open, flexible body and voice that is free from tension and inhibition.
 Most classical acting training programs begin by using a series of exercises to break down the actor’s natural tensions and habits, teaching them to find a state of neutrality.

 Classical acting programs place a huge amount of focus on fine-tuning the actor’s body.
-Actors go through a series of classes designed to make them hyper-aware of their bodies.
+In the process, actors go through a series of classes designed to make them hyper-aware of their bodies.
 Emphasis is placed on heightening the actor’s awareness of their body’s relation to the space they are in and the other actors around them.
 This awareness ideally leads to a physical openness and freedom that allows the actor a full range of physical expression, as well as the ability to transform into another character physically.

-Classical acting is a full-body technique that results in actors who are physically, vocally, and emotionally prepared to embody any role in any medium.
+In essence, classical acting is a full-body technique that results in actors who are physically, vocally, and emotionally prepared to embody any role in any medium.